 With this in mind, members of Resolution will be organising events and raising awareness across the country this week.
 These events will demonstrate non-confrontational methods for resolving family disputes, ranging from deciding when children spend time with each parent to working out the division of matrimonial assets.
 The effects of separation have far reaching consequences, not only for the separated couple but particularly for children within the family.

 Research has been carried out on the direct and indirect effects of separation on children, who often feel that changes to their secure world create a sense of loss.
 This can be on a practical level if their home is sold but also, emotionally as they come to terms with the fact that the life they once knew is no longer the same.
 Those effects will depend on how parents manage their separation and the support that is offered to children.
 Four out of five parents polled for a study by Netmums thought that their children had coped well with the break-up - a sentiment shared by only a third of the children polled.

 Resolving disputes through less confrontational means will help not only the parent but children too as they come to terms with changes in their life.

-Lindsay Halliwell in our family department are committed to approaching disputes in a non-confrontational way and assess with each client which method(s) of dispute resolution will be most effective for them.
+Lindsay Halliwell is a Senior Associate in our family law team and is committed to approaching disputes in a non-confrontational way and assess with each client which method(s) of dispute resolution will be most effective for them.

-For more information, please contact us on 01202 294566 and see Resolution’s Dispute Resolution week 2014 webpage at http://www.resolution.org.uk/DisputeResolutionWeek2014/ where you can also see a video on how separation affects the whole family.
+For more information, please contact us on 01202 294566 and see Resolution’s Dispute Resolution week 2014 website at http://www.resolution.org.uk/DisputeResolutionWeek2014/ where you can also see a video on how separation affects the whole family.